raviumadi/biosonar_responsivity/README.md

 ### `foraging_sequence.m`
 Function used within the simulation pipeline to generate an individual prey–bat trajectory, compute call emission timing, and apply the responsivity framework.

+### `field_sim_echolocation.m`

+Generates a simulated data set using `simulateEcholocation()`.
+The data is saved into a table and imported for behavioural profile analysis.
+Maybe customised.

+### `cross_check_cr_vr.m`

+Model validation for internal consistency checks.
+The script helps establish the utility of the predictive elements of the framework.

 ---